tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 }
 ```

+### Options

+For our simple use case, we added two options: `enabled` and `sidebar`.

+The `enabled` property _enables or disables_ the CMS, meaning that content is editable when this values is true.
+The CMS is _enabled by default_.
+We set this property to `false` so the editor can manually enable the CMS (we'll configure this at the next step).

+The `sidebar` property controls the _Sidebar UI_.
+Reference [the documentation](/docs/ui#sidebar-configuration) to see how you can configure this further.

-These options are a key part of constructing your custom CMS.
+The config options are a **key part of constructing your custom CMS**.
 Read further on [additional options](/docs/cms#cms-configuration) that can be passed.

 ## Enabling the CMS

-Now the CMS is configured, but it is not enabled.
-Let's wire up the 'Edit This Site' button to toggle between enabled / disabled CMS states.
+Now the CMS is configured, but it is not enabled, so we can't see the sidebar UI.
+Let's wire up the 'Edit This Site' button to toggle between [enabled / disabled](/docs/cms#disabling--enabling-the-cms) CMS states.

-We'll use the `useCMS` hook to _tap into_ the CMS and enable it.
-This hook can be very useful throughout your App when needing to access or update the CMS object.
+We'll use the `useCMS` hook to get the CMS object from the context provided by `TinaProvider`.
+This hook can be very useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.

 ### The Steps